History of WKTV in Timeline

 January 25, 2016: WKTV-DT3 Adds 7 a.m.
 Newscast

-On January 25, 2016, WKTV-DT3 added a 7 a.m. newscast, becoming the first station in the Utica market to carry local news at that time.
+On January 25, 2016, WKTV-DT3 introduced a 7 a.m. newscast, becoming the first station in the Utica market to offer local news at that time.

-In May 2016, WKTV-DT2 upgraded their over-the-air digital signal into 720p high definition; thus offering a locally operated in-market over-the-air HD feed for CBS for the first time in the Utica–Rome market.
+In May 2016, WKTV-DT2 upgraded its over-the-air digital signal into 720p high definition, offering a locally operated in-market over-the-air HD feed for CBS for the first time in the Utica–Rome market.

 On July 1, 2016, WKTV-DT2 was re-launched in the rest of the Utica DMA when the station replaced WTVH in Herkimer County and WBNG in Otsego County.

-September 28, 2016: WKTV Experiences Broadcast Signal Intrusions
+September 28, 2016: WKTV Subjected to Broadcast Signal Intrusions

-On September 28, 2016, WKTV experienced two broadcast signal intrusions at 6:17 p.m. and 10:38 p.m.
-The intrusions were related to FEMA testing and resulted in a false warning being broadcast.
+On September 28, 2016, WKTV experienced two broadcast signal intrusions at 6:17 p.m. and 10:38 p.m. due to a FEMA Emergency Alert System test displaying a quote from "Green Eggs and Ham" by Dr. Seuss.

-On January 25, 2017, WBNG was restored to Time Warner Cable systems in Otsego County alongside WKTV-DT2 due to viewer complaints.
+On January 25, 2017, as a result of viewer complaints in Otsego County, WBNG was restored to Time Warner Cable systems in that area alongside WKTV-DT2.